dayuwater/traffic_sign_classifier/writeup.md

 - Right-of-way at the next intersection : 0.0006162330391816795
 - Children crossing : 0.00023770863481331617

 Although the model classified this correctly, it does not classify it in a high certainty (0.69).
 Perhaps the structure of snowflakes are too complicated to the model.
+Perhaps another image without the watermark will be helpful.
+Glad to know this because this shows that this model is still useful if the traffic sign is covered with advertisements

 Image3
 - General caution : 0.9621177911758423